docknetwork/aries-mediator-service/README.md

 For the production environment, additional controls will be put in place to secure the wallet and postgres credentials.
 (TBD)

-## Building
+## Building and Deploying

-The ECR domain that we use for our test environment is:
+The ECR domain that we use for our test environment is in the AWS `Relay-Service-Test` account:

-`707906211298.dkr.ecr.us-east-2.amazonaws.com`
+`167736496719.dkr.ecr.us-east-2.amazonaws.com`

 1. Ensure Docker and the AWS CLI are installed.
 See also: [Getting Started with Amazon ECR](http://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html).
 You can use a separate profile for the indicio-tech account by creating a directory for the same and